ZendarInc/ZendarSDK/README.md

 ## Building

-**Note** You will need to install the host packages before building the code in this repo.
+**You will need to install the ZenAPI host packages before building the code in this repo**.
 The host packages are provided by Zendar.

 Follow these steps to build the example code.